codeigniter4/CodeIgniter4/user_guide_src/source/libraries/security.rst

 ------------------

+Tokens may be either regenerated on every submission (default) or kept the same throughout the life of the Session or CSRF cookie.

+The default
-Tokens may be either regenerated on every submission (default) or kept the same throughout the life of the CSRF cookie.
-The default regeneration of tokens provides stricter security, but may result in usability concerns as other tokens become invalid (back/forward navigation, multiple tabs/windows, asynchronous actions, etc).
+regeneration of tokens provides stricter security, but may result in usability concerns as other tokens become invalid (back/forward navigation, multiple tabs/windows, asynchronous actions, etc).
 You